Mercateo/rust-for-node-developers/package-manager/README.md

 Both files become more interesting if you use dependencies in your project to ensure everyone uses the same dependencies (and dependencies of dependencies) at any time.

 Before we move on let us make a slight adjustment to our [`Cargo.toml`](meta-data/rust/Cargo.toml) by adding the line `edition = "2018"`.
-This will add support for [_Rust 2018_](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html) to our package. _Editions_ are a feature which allow to make backwards incompatible changes in Rust without introducing new major versions.
+This will add support for [_Rust 2018_](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html) to our package. _Editions_ are a feature which allow us to make backwards incompatible changes in Rust without introducing new major versions.
 You basically opt-in into new language features per package and your dependencies can be a mix of _different_ editions.
 Currently there are two different editions available: _Rust 2015_ (which is the default) and _Rust 2018_ (which is the newest).

 ## Publishing